The nonlinear motion of cells subject to external forces: Introduction

 A minimal description of cell motility is thus provided by the motion of a drop of anisotropic active LC matter.
 The possible modes of a such a drop freely moving on a flat rigid substrate have recently been classified by some of us in \cite{loisy2020modes}.
-We identified three modes: motion due to self-advection of active units along their direction of orientation, motion due to active stresses, and motion due to contact angle mismatch.
+We identified three modes: motion due to active stresses, motion due to self-advection of active units along their direction of orientation, and motion due to contact angle mismatch.
+All modes are in principle present but one can consider regimes when one mode dominates.
 We also showed that a drop moving purely due to active stresses can do so without exerting traction on the substrate \cite{loisy2019tractionless}.
 This type of motion is relevant to fast migration in crowded environments \cite{paluch2016focal,liu2015confinement}, where cellular adhesions are unstable at high strain rates \cite{schwarz2013adherentCells}.

 Crowded environments also lead to significant forces on cells.
 However, many of the effects of external forces on cell-motility and migration remain a mystery.
 These forces, either coming from cell-cell tugging or from outside the cell, are important for the functionality of cells and tissues.
-Experiments show that external forces can alter cell stiffness, induce migration, alter cell shape, induce remodelling, and alter cell phenotype~\cite{li2019application, saez2007rigidity, ricca2018transient}.
+Furthermore, experiments show that external forces can alter cell stiffness, induce migration, alter cell shape, induce remodelling, and alter cell phenotype~\cite{li2019application, saez2007rigidity, ricca2018transient}.
 Hence a better handle on them promises to have a significant impact on our understanding of multicellular systems.